sybrew/the-seo-framework/readme.txt

 	* The Canonical URL input field's placeholder now blurs on focus (Quick Edit, Post Edit, Term Edit, SEO Settings).
 	* The plugin now better conveys where to modify the homepage's title "additions."
 	* The canonical URL placeholder is now populated for Quick Edit.
-		* TODO and it responds to changes like it would on a page.
+		* TODO and it responds to changes like it would on a page edit screen.
 	* TODO The canonical URL placeholder is now updated when changing the slug on the Classic Editor.
 	* TODO The canonical URL placeholder is now updated when changing the slug on term edit.
 	* After saving a page in Gutenberg, the SEO Bar (if displayed) fades in much quicker now.
 	* The SEO Bar symbols have a tad more contrast now due to a darker text shadow, improving legibility (primarily for a yellow item).
 	* Floating title parts (e.g., `Protected: ` or your site title) have been offset by half a character on overflow, so that their text won't stick to your input.
 	* Floating title parts now also disappear when there are fewer than 1.33 characters are visible, so that they won't overlap your input.
+	* TODO (change course) The Primary Term selector for the Classic Editor has been rewritten for performance and accuracy.
+We didn't spend time modernizing this before because we thought Classic Editor would've been phased out.
+		* Moreover, the selector and its tooltip now only show up when you can select a primary term, decluttering the interface for most sites.
+		* Additionally, the selector tooltip has been moved down when "Add new {term_label}" is shown.
+			* With some languages, the "Most Used" tab would overlap with the tooltip icon.
+This won't occur with ["Add New Category"'s widest translation](https://translate.wordpress.org/projects/wp/6.5.x/ka/default/?filters%5Boriginal_id%5D=18061902&filters%5Bstatus%5D=either&filters%5Btranslation_id%5D=118594442), 'ახალი კატეგორიის დამატება'.
+			* The current user must be able to edit the terms of the taxonomy for the "Add new {term_label}" to be displayed.
 * **Fixed:**
 	* Resolved an issue where comment pagination queries were only ignored after the main query when the Full Site Editor was present; now, they're always ignored.
 	* Resolved a regression where the post-saving sequence wasn't properly debounced, causing multiple save-state requests for TSF's meta box that affected the Block Editor's performance performance and caused the SEO settings UI to flicker.